-For easy printing, download the Sequestration of Build America Bond Credit Payments Issue Brief.
+For easy printing, download the Sequestration of Build America Bonds Issue Brief.

-Congress’s failure to meet federal deficit reduction targets in 2012 have, to date, triggered more than $1.3 billion in payment cuts (“sequestration”) to state and local issuers of Build America Bonds (BABs).
-Sequestration of an additional $2 billion (estimated) in BAB payments is scheduled through 2027.
-Public power utilities issued more than $16 billion in BABs and have seen payment cuts totaling an estimated $120 million thus far.
+Spending cuts (“sequestration”) triggered by the Budget Control Act of 2011 have reduced payments to state and local Build America Bond (BAB) issuers by $1.6 billion.
+The American Public Power Association (APPA or Association) estimates that an additional $1.6 billion in BAB payments will be cut under sequestration through 2027.
+Public power utilities issued more than $16 billion in BABs and have seen payment cuts totaling an estimated $150 million thus far, with another $140 million in cuts projected through 2027.
 Sequestration ignores Congress’s intent for BABs and reneges on what the federal government promised in partnership with state and local governments.
-We believe Congress should act to prevent further cuts to BAB credit payments.
+APPA believes Congress should act to prevent further cuts to BAB credit payments.
 At the very least, Congress should stop extending the duration of sequestration as they did yet again in the Bipartisan Budget Act of 2018.

 Creation of Build America Bonds